 - Level 1 Quoted prices are available in active markets for identical assets or liabilities as of the reporting date.
 Active markets are those in which transactions occur in sufficient frequency and value to provide pricing information on an ongoing basis. - Level 2 Pricing inputs are other than quoted prices in active markets included in Level 1.
 Prices in Level 2 are either directly or indirectly observable as of the reporting date.
-Level 2 valuations are based on inputs including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the market place. - Level 3 Valuations in this level are those with inputs for the asset or liability that are not based on observable market
+Level 2 valuations are based on inputs including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the market place. - Level 3 Valuations in this level are those with inputs for the asset or liability that are not based on observable market data.

-The recorded amounts for accounts payable and accrued liabilities approximate their fair value due to their short-term nature.
-The Company's fair value of cash under the fair value hierarchy is measured using Level 1 inputs.
+The recorded amounts for accrued interest, accounts payable and accrued liabilities approximate their fair value due to their short-term nature.
+The Company's cash and cash equivalents and restricted cash under the fair value hierarchy are measured using Level 1 inputs.